Pork tenderloin, butterflied and stuffed with a delicious apple-cranberry filling, then charcoal grilled to perfection. The perfect grilled dinner!

 **I made this with a cranberry-cornbread stuffing with a little 1/2 cup diced smoked sausage (I had some leftover from an earlier smoker experiment because that’s how I roll.
 Get it… ha.

 Don’t question my kitchen twine, cuz it’s not.
-I have no idea what it was, but it served its purpose well.
+I have no idea what it is, but it served its purpose well.
 Just look at that juicy pork tenderloin!

-On another buy in bulk note, we bought new Tupperware because all my seems to have shrank or been absconded with.
+On another buy in bulk note, we bought new Tupperware because all of mine seems to have shrunken or been absconded with.
 Do you ever have to throw away the the Tupperware drawer and start new – because that’s what we just did.
 I won’t even tell you how Handsome had me label them so that we’d be sure to get back any we may lend out this time…